cgeneske/CyberArkEPMLCDLifecycle/README.md

 The design of this utility is to automate the CyberArk PAM account lifecycle for one or more standardized local accounts, on endpoints with an EPM agent.
 These would be accounts that inherently exist on every endpoint of a given platform type (Windows, Mac, or Linux) as a part of its standard baseline (i.e. The Windows Built-In "Administrator").
 It achieves this using data obtained exclusively from user-defined script variables, the CyberArk PAM and EPM APIs, and optionally DNS (for endpoint FQDN resolution).

-The utility leverages both PAM and EPM APIs to compare the computers (agents) that exist in EPM against related local accounts that exist in PAM, automatically determining and executing the needed on-boarding and off-boarding actions in PAM.
-As new agents come online in EPM, one or more standardized local accounts will be on-boarded to PAM.
-Likewise as endpoints are pruned from EPM, either through organic inactivity-based attrition or proactive computer decomissioning flows, their local accounts will be off-boarded from PAM.
+The utility leverages both PAM and EPM APIs to compare the computers (agents) that exist in EPM against related local accounts that exist in PAM, automatically determining and executing the needed onboarding and offboarding actions in PAM.
+As new agents come online in EPM, one or more standardized local accounts will be onboarded to PAM.
+Likewise as endpoints are pruned from EPM, either through organic inactivity-based attrition or proactive computer decomissioning flows, their local accounts will be offboarded from PAM.

 **This utility does not scan, discover, nor communicate directly with loosely-connected endpoints in any way.
-It will NOT validate the existence of any local accounts prior to conducting on-boarding activities in CyberArk PAM!**
+It will NOT validate the existence of any local accounts prior to conducting onboarding activities in CyberArk PAM!**

 >**Note**: This solution is provided as-is, it is not supported by CyberArk nor an official CyberArk solution

 ## Features

-- Complete lifecycle management (on/off-boarding) of standardized local accounts in PAM that are based on LCD
+- Complete lifecycle management (on/offboarding) of standardized local accounts in PAM that are based on LCD
 - Designed to be run interactively or via Scheduled Task from a central endpoint
-- Supports separate on-boarding Safes for staging Windows, MacOS and Linux accounts
+- Supports separate onboarding Safes for staging Windows, MacOS and Linux accounts
-- Supports on-boarding across a pool of Safes to optimize per-Safe object counts and keep under desired limits
+- Supports onboarding across a pool of Safes to optimize per-Safe object counts and keep under desired limits
+- Supports an offboarding delay to serve as a buffer against rapid turnover in the EPM database
 - Flexible Safe and Platform scoping provides continuous management throughout the account lifecycle
 - Dynamic FQDN discovery via DNS for "mixed" EPM Sets that contain endpoints with varied domain memberships
 - **No hard-coded secrets!**  Choice of CyberArk Central Credential Provider (CCP) or Windows Credential Manager
 - Implementation of CCP supports OS User (IWA), Client Certificate, and Allowed Machines authentication
-- Non-invasive Report-Only mode, useful for determining candidates for on/off-boarding, prior to go-live
+- Non-invasive Report-Only mode, useful for determining candidates for on/offboarding, prior to go-live
 - Safety mechanism to prevent sweeping changes in PAM brought by unexpected environmental changes

 # Environment Setup